hazelcast/hazelcast-jet-reference-manual/docs/600_Core_API/700_Types_of_Windows_Supported_by_Jet/100_Sliding_and_Tumbling_Window.md

-The sliding window (and its special case, the tumbling window) is the only kind whose computation Jet can optimize with two-stage aggregation.
-This is because the window boundaries are defined in a data-independent way so a processor doesn't need the whole dataset to determine them.
+The sliding window has a simple definition: it covers a fixed-size interval of event time which slides along as the event time advances.
+In order to provide better performance, in Jet we don't literally implement it this way: instead of smoothly sliding, the window advances in discrete steps.
+The user defines both the window and the step size, with the restriction that the window must contain an integer number of steps.
+With this kind of definition, the _tumbling_ window is just a special case of a sliding window with step size equal to window size.

-We divide the timestamp axis into _frames_ of equal length and assign each item to its frame.
+The reason for the above definition of the sliding window lies in the way we implement the computation.
+We divide the timestamp axis into _frames_ of length equal to the step size and assign each event to its frame.
 To compute a sliding window, we just take all the frames covered by it and combine them.
-This means that our sliding window doesn't smoothly slide over the axis, it "hops" in frame-sized steps.
 This way we provide a configurable tradeoff between the smoothness of sliding and the cost of storage/computation.

 Furthermore, we provide support to optimize a very important class of aggregate operations: those that can be expressed in terms of a pair of